-Now let's discuss storing passwords.

-You really don't need to store passwords, since they are provided by the users (plaintext).
-But you will need to validate on each authentication whether users are providing the same token.

-So, for security reasons, what you need is a "one way" function H, so that for every password p1 and p2, p1 is different from p2, H(p1) is also different from H(p2) 1.
+Now let's talk about storing passwords.
+You don't really need to store passwords as they are provided by the users (plaintext) but you'll need to validate on each authentication whether users are providing the same token.
+So, for security reasons, what you need is a "one way" function H so that for every password p1 and p2, p1 is different from p2, H(p1) is also different from H(p2).

-Does this sound, or look like math?
-Pay attention to this last requirement: H should be such a function that there's no function $H^{-1}$ so that $H^{-1}(H(p1))$ is equal to p1.
+Does this sound, or look, like Math?
+Pay attention to this last requirement: H should be such a function that there's no function H^{-1} so that $H^{-1}(H(p1))$ is equal to p1.
 This means that there's no way back to the original p1, unless you try all possible values of p.
 If H is one-way only, what's the real problem about account leakage?

 Well, if you know all possible passwords, you can pre-compute their hashes and then run a rainbow table attack.

-Certainly you were already told that passwords are hard to manage from user's point of view, and that users are not only able to re-use passwords, but they also tend to use something that's easy to remember, hence somehow guessable.
+Certainly you were already told that passwords are hard to manage from user's point of view, and that users are not only able re-use passwords but they also tend to use something easy to remember, which makes the universe really small.